8 tips on how to go green in the home decoration and home textiles sector

 To make your business greener, you may need support – be it financial or practical.
 Partnerships are often your best option.

-For indirect investment, forms of technical assistance like PUM, SES and SEC may be able to support you with expertise and sometimes even with small budgets.
-Such knowledge may speed up your innovation process, cut costs, and create market acceptance.
-Especially when the assistance comes within development programmes such as those by CBI, GIZ or ITC.
+For indirect investment, organisations like PUM, SES and SEC may be able to support you with expertise and sometimes even with small budgets.
+This support may speed up your innovation process, cut costs and create market acceptance.
+Especially when the assistance is provided through development programmes such as those by CBI, GIZ or ITC.

-In the European fairtrade segment, some investment from fairtrade importers and world shops is available periodically for sustainable innovation.
-Importers often have internal or external funding available for support to the small and medium-sized enterprises (SMEs) that supply to them, and so do fair-trade retailers – they often reserve part of their profit for investment in SME projects.
+In the European fairtrade segment, some investment from importers and world shops is available periodically for sustainable innovation.
+Fairtrade importers and retailers may have funding available to support the small and medium-sized enterprises (SMEs) that supply them.
+They often reserve part of their profit for investment in SME projects.

 Tips:

-• Discuss with your buyers if they want to contribute financially or with know-how in exchange for the opportunity to introduce your sustainable innovation exclusively into their market channels.
+- Discuss with your buyers if they want to contribute financially or with know-how in exchange for the opportunity to introduce your sustainable innovation exclusively in their market channels;

-Globally Cool B.V. in collaboration with Remco Kemper and GO!
-GoodOpportunity carried out this study on behalf of CBI.
+Globally Cool carried out this study in partnership with Remco Kemper and GO!
+GoodOpportunity on behalf of CBI.

 Please review our market information disclaimer.